pmoreno-rodriguez/grav-theme-editorial/README.md

 * Shortcodes to write your pages easily, taking advantage of the styles offered by the theme.
 * Custom styles for Login forms.
 * Support for navigation menu on one-page websites.
+* **SEO optimization** - Built-in SEO features including meta tags, Open Graph, Twitter Cards, and JSON-LD structured data.
+* **Accessibility improvements** - Semantic HTML5 landmarks for better screen reader support.
 * Languages (localization): en, es, de

 > [!NOTE]
-> ### Author Support
+> **Author Support**
 > The theme is prepared to manage and display the author or authors of a page.
 To enable this functionality, you need to add `author` to the taxonomy types in your site configuration.
-In the Grav Admin panel, go to the **Taxonomy Types** section under **Site** tabl and add `author` to the list of available taxonomies.
+In the Grav Admin panel, go to the **Taxonomy Types** section under **Site** tab and add `author` to the list of available taxonomies.

 ### Featured Pages